 - 2007 Sep. iCeMS is selected for the World Premier International Research Center (WPI) Initiative by the Ministry of Education, Culture, Sports, Science and Technology (MEXT). - Oct. iCeMS is established at Kyoto University with Prof. Norio Nakatsuji as founding director. - 2008 Jan.
-The Center for iPS Cell Research and Application (CiRA) is established under the auspices of iCeMS with Prof. Shinya Yamanaka as founding director. - 2009 Mar.
-The Center for Meso-Bio Single-Molecule Imaging (CeMI) is established within iCeMS with Prof. Akihiro Kusumi as founding director. - Jun. iCeMS Gifu University Satellite is established. - 2010 Apr.
-The Center for iPS Cell Research and Application (CiRA) is re-established as a sister institute to iCeMS with Prof.
+The Center for iPS Cell Research and Application (CiRA) is established under the auspices of iCeMS with Prof. Shinya Yamanaka as founding director. - 2010 Apr.
+The Center for iPS Cell Research and Application (CiRA) is re-established as a sister institute to iCeMS with Prof. Shinya Yamanaka as founding director. - 2012 Oct.

-Shinya Yamanaka as founding director. - Dec.
-India's Tata Institute for Fundamental Research's National Centre for Biological Sciences (NCBS) and the Institute for Stem Cell Biology and Regenerative Medicine (inStem) Satellite Laboratory opening ceremony held at the iCeMS. - 2012 Oct.
 Prof. Shinya Yamanaka wins the Nobel Prize in Physiology or Medicine. - 2013 Jan.
-Prof. Susumu Kitagawa succeeds Prof. Nakatsuji as director. - 2016 Feb.
-ICEMS ties MoU with Vidyasirimedhi Institute of Science and Technology (VISTEC) of Thailand. - 2017 Apr. iCeMS becomes a research center of Kyoto University Institute for Advanced Study. - May iCeMS was certified as a WPI Academy center by MEXT.
+Prof. Susumu Kitagawa succeeds Prof. Nakatsuji as director. - 2017 Apr. iCeMS becomes a research center of KUIAS. - May ullet iCeMS was certified as a WPI Academy center by MEXT.